Azure/azure-iot-cli-extension/README.md

 Example `export PYTHONPATH=~/.azure/devcliextensions/:~/source/azure_cli_iot_ext/`

 Current testing patterns make use of [pytest](https://docs.pytest.org/en/latest/) and [unittest](https://docs.python.org/3.6/library/unittest.html).
-We also use `pytest-mock` and `pytest-ordering` plugins for pytest so make sure you `pip install` these dependencies beforehand.
+We also use `pytest-mock` and `pytest-cov` plugins for pytest so make sure you `pip install` these dependencies beforehand.
+You can leverage our `requirements` file at the root of this project to install from.

 After obtaining the above, ensure you have **activated** your Python virtual environment and your extension deployment directory is prepared.